Federal Hockey League – Constitution and By-Laws Last Updated: 8 April, 2020

 2. First player overused by more than 5 games:

 b.
-Draft position – One (1) victory added and one (1) loss subtracted from final regular season standings.
+Draft position – One (1) victory added and one (1) loss subtracted from final regular season standings for each game over 5.

 3. Second player overused up to 3 games – no additional penalty.